owlet57/CurtainBlock.js/README.md

 Oh, and in case you've set up CurtainBlock.js to be in your HTML, but forget to initialize it, it will give you a friendly reminder to initialize it in the console.

+## What's new in v1.1.1

+* Minor edits to the documentation
+* Minor bug fixes and edits
+* New "minimal" version

 ## Options

 ### CurtainBlock.options.redir